lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  4. A small SAMP panel just below the Current Table Properties panel.
 	  The Sky plotting window icon is circled in blue.

-    The main TOPCAT window.
+    **Figure 18:** The main TOPCAT window.
 The "Sky plotting window" icon is circled in blue.

-**2.10.**  Note the Sky Plot window that TOPCAT returns.
+**3.3.**  Note the Sky Plot window that TOPCAT returns.
 TOPCAT is generally pretty good at identifying which columns in a table represent (RA, DEC) coordinates, and it succeeds in this case, plotting `coord_ra` and `coord_dec` as the